 - Vasectomy reversal by reversing the blockage of the vas deferens due to the vasectomy.

 - Sperm retrieval such as Testicular Sperm Extraction (TESE) can be used for epididymal or vas deferens obstruction from infection, cystic fibrosis, or vasectomy.
 Furthermore, TESE can be used in instances of paralysis or genetic conditions where sperm production is extremely low.
-Once the sperm is obtained, the doctors at Richmond Center for Fertility can use assisted reproductive technologies such as IVF to create the family that you desire.
+Once the sperm is obtained, the doctors at Virginia Fertility Associates can use assisted reproductive technologies such as IVF to create a family.
 TESE is safe and extremely effective outpatient surgery that can get viable sperm when present.
 Our Lab Director Dr. Denis Matt, PhD, HCLD personally goes to each procedure to evaluate and confirm healthy sperm is obtained.

-- Ejaculatory duct obstructionsare often due to infection, prostatitis, and epididymitis or any previous bladder, prostate or urethra surgery.
-Ejaculatory duct obstruction is the underlying cause of male infertility in about 4% cases.
+- Ejaculatory duct obstructions are often due to infection, prostatitis, and epididymitis or any previous bladder, prostate or urethra surgery.
+Ejaculatory duct obstruction is the underlying cause of male infertility in about 4% of cases.
 Transurethral resection can improve semen quality.